-The Compensation Committee at January 2, 2021 was comprised of Frederic J. Winssinger, Chair, Gilbert A. Fuller, Peggie Pelosi, Feng Peng, and Dr. Timothy Wood.
-As of the date of this Proxy Statement, Mr. Fleming has also been appointed as a member of the Compensation Committee.
+The Compensation Committee at January 1, 2022 was comprised of Mr. Winssinger, Chair, Mr. Fleming, Mr. Fuller, Ms. Pelosi, and Dr. Wood.
 All members of the Compensation Committee are independent directors.
 No member of the Compensation Committee had any relationship requiring disclosure under "Transactions with Related Persons."
-During Fiscal Year 2020, none of our executive officers served as a director or member of the compensation committee (or other committee of the Board of directors performing equivalent functions) of another entity that had an executive officer serving on our Board.
+During Fiscal Year 2021, none of our executive officers served as a director or member of the compensation committee (or other committee of the Board of directors performing equivalent functions) of another entity that had an executive officer serving on our Board.